HarlanThomas/wave2vec/README.md

 </p>

 --------------------------------------------------------------------------------
+This git is a reproduce work for FAcebook's fairseq.
+The code is originally from https://github.com/pytorch/fairseq

 Fairseq(-py) is a sequence modeling toolkit that allows researchers and developers to train custom models for translation, summarization, language